 Non-prescription medicine or over the counter medicine, such as Tylenol, should be turned into the main office staff to be administrated.
 Over the counter medicines will be given only for a short-term duration (i.e. two consecutive weeks or for a total of 10 times a year) without a physician's order.
-Medication must be in the original unopened new container, age appropriate, and accompanied by written parental request with directions for administering.
-A Short-Term Medication form HRS 29C may be requested by the Health Technician.
+Medication must be in the original unopened new container, age appropriate, and accompanied by written parental request with directions for administering documented on Short-Term Medication form HRS 29C.